invinst/CPDBv2_backend/README.md

 - `docker-compose up web` - start Django development container.
 It should automatically reload when code change.
 - `bin/test.sh` - run all tests in Django development container.
 - `bin/coverage.sh` - run all tests and print code coverage in Django development container.
-- `bin/manage.sh` - run any and all of your Django command in Django development container.
+- `bin/manage.sh` - run any and all of your Django command in production, staging or local environment.
+See `bin/manage.sh -h` for detail usage.
 - **important:** If you ever need to SSH into container, look it up yourself.
 It should not be necessary in 99% of cases.
 And if you ever need to SSH in then you should really know what you're doing so no guidance is provided.

 # Gain access to kubernetes cluster